 What Is Kyphosis?

-Kyphosis is a progressive spinal disorder that can affect children or adults.
-This disorder may cause a deformity described as humpback or hunchback.
-Kyphosis can be in the form of hyperkyphosis or sharp angular gibbus deformity (see 'Gibbus Deformity' below).
+Kyphosis is a progressive spinal disorder that can affect children and adults.
+This disorder may cause a deformity described as an excessive forward rounding of the upper back that may be called humpback or hunchback.
+Kyphosis can be in the form of hyperkyphosis or sharp angular Gibbus deformity (see 'Gibbus Deformity' below).
 Abnormal kyphotic curves are more commonly found in the thoracic or thoracolumbar spine, although they can be cervical.

 Frequent causes of kyphosis are: